-One thing I wanted to do when I started this blog did not only bring you information about all the current fan film productions that we all know and love but also seek out the ones that are either unknown or ones that have not even been made yet.
+One thing I wanted to do when I started this site did not only bring you information about all the current fan film productions that we all know and love but also seek out the ones that are either unknown or ones that have not even been made yet.

 After reading the thread, watching the videos, and going to the website I was intrigued as with the exception of Nick Cooks Intrepid I am currently unaware of any Star Trek Fan Productions based within the UK.
 This alone made me very curious not only because I found this aspect appealing (I am a Brit and I wanted to see how or IF!
 We differ in the way we make a fan production) I decided to reach out to the production and ask if they would like to participate in an interview.